Sanju: Casting

 Actor Ranbir Kapoor was Hirani's first choice to play Dutt's character.
 Hirani stated, "I first thought of Ranbir and went straight to him and I can tell you, we were right."
 He also stated that he thought Kapoor is a fantastic actor and "at the perfect age."
 He further revealed the similarities and differences between Dutt and Kapoor stating that "they have lived the life of actors all through.
 Ranbir is not someone from outside the industry who came here to be a hero.
 In a sense, it was easier for me to see him as Sanju."
 He also revealed that Ranbir Kapoor worked very hard to get the correct physicality, spending days watching videos "to strike the right balance".
 Initially Kapoor was reluctant to portray the role.
 However, he agreed once "he saw the angle of the story" and that the story "broke certain notions I had about him [Dutt]".
 Kapoor also revealed that his initial "hesitation" about playing Dutt's role was that he is "still so relevant today" and is a "superstar" who is "working in movies today... [and] has lots to achieve and lots to do".

 Chopra was also reluctant to produce the film with Kapoor in the lead role, as he believed Ranveer Singh would've been a better fit to Dutt's part by having the "flamboyance, the emotional depth as well as the ability to change himself completely to play Sanjay Dutt."
 Chopra however, "had to kind of eat [his] words" once shooting began and he witnessed Kapoor's capabilities playing Dutt.
-Kapoor responded to Chopra's comments by stating that he was "very happy" to be a part of the film as it came at a time where "he was really in need of inspiration."
+Kapoor responded to Chopra's comments by stating that he was "very happy" to be a part of the film as it came at a time when "he was really in need of inspiration."
 Like Kapoor, Koirala was also "scepital" about playing a mother to Kapoor due to the fear of being "typecast."